Adhishtanaka/QAA/README.md

 Steps are plain English.
 The AI interprets them and chooses the right browser actions.
 Use "verify" or "check" in a step to make it an assertion.

+If a step cannot be completed (e.g. a button doesn't exist on the page), the AI marks it as `FAIL: <reason>` and the step is recorded as failed in the report.

 ---

 ## Report